pcm720/OSDMenu/README.md

 28. `OSDSYS_Browser_Launcher` — enables/disables patch for launching applications from the Browser
 29. `ps1drv_enable_fast` — will enable fast disc speed for PS1 discs when not using DKWDRV
 30. `ps1drv_enable_smooth` — will enable texture smoothing for PS1 discs when not using DKWDRV
+31. `ps1drv_use_ps1vn` — will run PS1DRV using the PS1DRV Video Mode Negator

 Options exclusive to OSDMenu:

-31. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
+32. `path_DKWDRV_ELF` — custom path to DKWDRV.ELF.
 The path MUST be on the memory card

 Options exclusive to HOSDMenu (mostly for running from `__mbr`):

-31. `path_custom_payload` — full path to custom payload on `hdd0:__system`, will be run when the Cross button is pressed during initialization
+32. `path_custom_payload` — full path to custom payload on `hdd0:__system`, will be run when the Cross button is pressed during initialization
-32. `boot_custom_payload` — if enabled, will invert the original behavior and run custom payload by default
+33. `boot_custom_payload` — if enabled, will invert the original behavior and run custom payload by default

 ## Credits